Glidias/BitmapScroller/ReadMe.txt

 ------------------
 The haxelib.hxml will compile a matching SWC for you, if you have Haxe installed, which will contain the compiled code from the hx file.

 Compile BitmapScrollerAppHaxe.as in Flash Player 10 with the compiled haxelib.swc library.
 The build.xml and build.properties has been adjusted to be able to compile the Haxe version.
-I also replaced the need to -define=CONFIG::mobile to a simple local boolean variable that can be set in the document classes.
+The CONFIG::mobile flag seems to be handled by the ANT build, so there's no need to replace it with a variable.

 About this Fork
 --------------